|

 Here's some more information I found regarding declaring

+tips and allocated tips.
 I found a page from another university with step by step instructions for filling out a

 1997 1040NR-EZ